Lindsay Taylor: Korea (2014-2015)

 Taylor began her 12th overseas basketball season in October, 2014 with Guri KDB Life Winnus in the Women's Korean Basketball League.
 The league is small but very competitive.
 Her former team was based in Guri just east of Seoul, South Korea and after two relocations, moved to Busan in 2019; one American teammate is Devereaux Peters, a Notre Dame 2012 graduate and later a Minnesota Lynx.
 In 28 games Taylor averaged 12.3 ppg, 6.9 rpg (#5 in the league), 1.2 apg and 1.3 bpg last season.

 Legacy

-Taylor is 6 ft 8 in in height, making her one of the tallest female athletes in the world.
-Taylor is the tallest player in the history of Chandler High School women's basketball and UC Santa Barbara women's basketball program, and she has been among the tallest ever to play in the WNBA.
-Only the late Margo Dydek, at 7 ft 2 in, Han Xu at 6 ft 11 in, Bernadett Határ, at 6 ft 10.5 in, and both Brittney Griner and Liz Cambage at 6 ft 9 in are taller.
-Taylor had quipped that because of her larger stature than other players she had what she described as "a bird's eye view of everything" on the court.
-Literally she could see over other players.

 Taylor received criticism and praise.
-She also received potential doubts raised over her ability to be an effective center; the Washington Post criticized her and commented that she "cannot control her size" and that she often ended up "blocking her own players" in practice.
-In its analysis of the prospected centers in the 2004 WNBA Draft, the Seattle Storm criticized Taylor: "As long as Taylor could tie her shoes and walk without tripping on her own feet, she'd be a WNBA prospect."
-It also felt, she had not been an effective dominating force at UC Santa Barbara despite her great height and facing what it considered relatively weak Big West competition.

-Her former coach, Mark French, once said Taylor "has unlimited potential on the court" and called her "one of the fastest learners".
+Mark French, once said Taylor "has unlimited potential on the court" and called her "one of the fastest learners".
 He went on to say that she made the game look easier than most girls her size.

+Taylor received criticism for her ability to be an effective center; the Washington Post commented that she "cannot control her size" and she often ended up "blocking her own players" in practice.
+In its analysis of the prospected centers in the 2004 WNBA Draft, the Seattle Storm criticized Taylor: ‘As long as Taylor could tie her shoes and walk without tripping on her own feet, she'd be a WNBA prospect,’ and she had not been an effective dominating force at UC Santa Barbara despite her size and facing what it considered relatively weak Big West competition.